Flash-0P/flash-backitems/README.md

 # Flash backitems and weapon Script For QBCORE
 For `ps-inventory` and `qb-inventory`
-Pertial Working With `OX_INVENTORY` you have to change your self
+Pertial Working With `OX_INVENTORY` you have to change functions your self

 # Description